govfresh/govfresh.github.io/_posts/2022-12-07-welcome-govfresh-signal.md

 Welcome to GovFresh Signal, the official GovFresh newsletter.

-Every two weeks, we'll share conversations, observation, and what we're paying attention to.
+Every two weeks, we'll share conversations, observations, and what we're paying attention to.

 [Subscribe to GovFresh Signal.](/subscribe)